shivansh2524/ds200/README.md

 ![Screenshot](https://github.com/shivansh2524/ds200/blob/master/bar_plot_img.png)

 **Insights**: Highest losses occur in Nagaland.
-Status having extremme value of losses are Arunachal Pradesh and Nagaland.
+States having extremme value of losses are Arunachal Pradesh and Nagaland.
 Not much varaiability is observed among other states.

 The python code for generating above plot: